About Our Adoption Programs

 It’s important that ALL family members in the household where the dog would live be present at the event as well as your “resident” dog if you have one.

-Our adoption fee is $385.00 and is payable, in full, at the time of actual adoption.
+Our adoption fee is never more than $400 and is payable, in full, at the time of actual adoption.
 Our fee covers all of the vetting listed above as well as supplements, additional vet care, training, toys, bedding etc.

 After the Adoption